meganhepner/Factory.Solution/README.md

 ## <h2 align = "center"> About

 <p align = "center"> This is an application for a factory.
-It
+The user may create new machines and engineers, and connect those objects with a many to many relationship.

 ## **✅REQUIREMENTS**
 * Install [Git v2.62.2+](https://git-scm.com/downloads/)